google-deepmind/materials_discovery/README.md

 ### Colabs

-Colab examples of how to interact with the dataset and models will be released to provide an easier interface with both.
+Colab examples of how to interact with the dataset provide an interface for exploring various chemical systems or computing decomposition energies.

 ### License